dualcube/moowoodle/readme.txt

   👥 **Real-Time User Synchronization [PRO]**: Seamlessly sync users, whether from Moodle to WordPress or vice versa.
 This feature ensures users have unified access across both Moodle WordPress platforms, eliminating the need for separate accounts.

-   👥 Classroom Enrollment – Enables users to buy multiple seats of a Moodle course / cohort / groups and assign them to students or team members via the WordPress Learning Hub.
+   👥 **Classroom Enrollment [PRO]**: Enables users to buy multiple seats of a Moodle course / cohort / groups and assign them to students or team members via the WordPress Learning Hub.
 It's ideal for organizations running classroom sessions or corporate learning programs.
-[PRO] [Check for more details](https://dualcube.com/docs/moowoodle-set-up-guide/#12-toc-title?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree).
+[Check for more details](https://dualcube.com/docs/moowoodle-set-up-guide/#12-toc-title?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree).

-   🧑‍🏫 Cohort Enrollment – Lets you sell access to Moodle cohorts by connecting them to WooCommerce products.
+   🧑‍🏫 **Cohort Enrollment [PRO]**: Lets you sell access to Moodle cohorts by connecting them to WooCommerce products.
 Upon purchase, students or teams are enrolled into the respective Moodle cohort.
 You can also sell multiple seats for a cohort and assign users to it via the Learning Hub.
-[PRO] [Check for more details](https://dualcube.com/docs/moowoodle-set-up-guide/#20-toc-title?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree).
+[Check for more details](https://dualcube.com/docs/moowoodle-set-up-guide/#20-toc-title?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree).

-   🎁 Gift a Course – Allow WooCommerce customers to purchase Moodle courses as gifts.
+   🎁 **Gift a Course [PRO]** :  Allow WooCommerce customers to purchase Moodle courses as gifts.
 During checkout, they can enter recipient details so the access is assigned to the gifted user.
 A thoughtful way to boost course sharing.
-[PRO] [Check for more details](https://dualcube.com/docs/moowoodle-set-up-guide/#14-toc-title?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree).
+[Check for more details](https://dualcube.com/docs/moowoodle-set-up-guide/#14-toc-title?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree).

-   👥 Group Enrollment via Variations – Allows course variations (such as beginner, advanced, or different instructors) to be mapped to Moodle groups.
+   👥 **Group Enrollment via Variations [PRO]**: Allows course variations (such as beginner, advanced, or different instructors) to be mapped to Moodle groups.
 When a specific variation is chosen during purchase, the student is automatically placed in the corresponding Moodle group.
-[PRO]

 👉 Learn More About [MooWoodle (PRO)](https://dualcube.com/product/moowoodle-pro/?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree)